House subcommittee votes to subpoena Justice Department for Epstein files

 Republican leaders accuse Democrats of caring about the issue purely for political gain.
 They point out that the Department of Justice held on to the Epstein investigation through the presidency of Democrat Joe Biden.

-Trump’s Justice Department is also seeking the release of testimony from secret grand jury proceedings in the Epstein case, though that effort is unlikely to produce new revelations.
+Trump's Justice Department has also sought the release of testimony from secret grand jury proceedings in the Epstein case, but a federal judge in Florida rejected that request on Wednesday.
+A similar records request is still pending in New York.

-The House Oversight Committee, with support from Republicans, also advanced Tuesday a subpoena for Epstein’s former girlfriend, Ghislaine Maxwell, for a deposition.

-However, those lawmakers who want Congress to take a stronger role in the Epstein files have cautioned that Maxwell, who is serving a prison sentence for helping Epstein sexually abuse underage girls, may be an unreliable witness.